civiform/docs/docs/user-manual/civiform-admin-guide/using-enumerator-questions-and-screens-in-a-program.md

    - **Question enumerator**: `household_members`
 3. Click **Create**.

-   Tip:  By asking for the date of birth and not age directly,  we can calculate the age, and the benefit is  that the value of age is only valid at a specific point of time and becomes stale as time goes on, whereas a person's date of birth stays valid.  a slightly shorter application for the applicants.
+   Tip:  By asking for the date of birth and not age directly,  we can calculate the age, and the benefit is  that the value of age is only valid at a specific point of time and becomes stale as time goes on, whereas a person's date of birth stays valid.
+This also makes for a slightly shorter application for the applicants as opposed to asking both questions.

 **Relationship**:
 1. Create a new question of type **"Dropdown"**.